microsoft/wpa/.github/analyst_guide_summary.md

 ##  Going beyond averages

-In the next section, we will explore how we can analyse distributions from different Workplace Analytics Metrics in a similar way.
-Let's continue to [**Distribution Functions**](analyst_guide_distribution.html).
+ Let's continue to [**Distribution Functions**](analyst_guide_distribution.html) to explore how we can analyse distributions from different Workplace Analytics Metrics with unique functions.